-One of the very first questions to arise in any premises liability case is, “What Code governs?”.
-The answer to that question is often a long and complex one.
+Usually, the very first question to arise in any premises liability case is, “What Code governs?”.
+Often, the intended meaning is 'building code', but it could also mean 'zoning code', 'housing code', 'accessibility code', 'life safety code', and/or 'fire code', among many others.
+So, obviously, the answer to that very first question is typically a long and complex one.

 First, there may or may not be just one Code binding on the premises.
 Is there a state or regional code?
 A local building code?
 Are there local supplementary ordinances regulating buildings, construction, maintenance or accessibility?
 A life safety code, or a fire code?
 A property maintenance code?
 A plumbing code?
 A mechanical code?
 An electrical code?
 Do any Federal regulations apply?
 Any tenant-landlord law?
-Thorough research is required to identify any and all Codes that may apply to the particular premises.
+Thorough research is required to identify any and all Codes, ordinances or other regulations that may apply to the particular premises.

 Second, timing will also likely be a factor.
-Were the premises permitted, constructed, inspected or approved under outdated editions of any Codes?
+Were the premises permitted, constructed, inspected or approved under outdated editions of any Codes or of local ordinances that may have been since repealed or not yet in effect?
 Were they substantially altered or expanded during the effective terms of any later Code editions?
 Do the applicable Codes contain any timing ‘triggers’ or thresholds that determine when updated Code provisions might apply?
-Bear in mind that virtually all Codes and ordinances undergo frequent or periodic amendment, and their applicability to elements of the subject premises may therefore well change over time.
+Bear in mind that virtually all Codes and ordinances undergo frequent periodic amendment, and their applicability to elements of the subject premises may therefore well change over time.

 Fourth, Codes are not all that bind the premises.
 A local health board, water or sewer district may regulate the design or construction of various building elements.
 Hazard abatement or quality of life ordinances may require modifications to premises, or may mandate maintenance standards.
 Local fire officials may establish additional fire or life safety standards, inspections, or approvals that apply.